Skip to main content

 Overview

 The LifeStraw Go Series is the filter bottle that bridges the gap between backcountry water filtration and everyday hydration.
-At $34.95, it combines a 0.2-micron membrane microfilter with a replaceable activated carbon capsule inside a durable BPA-free Tritan bottle — giving you both pathogen removal and taste improvement in a single package.
+At its mid-range price point, it combines a 0.2-micron membrane microfilter with a replaceable activated carbon capsule inside a durable BPA-free Tritan bottle — giving you both pathogen removal and taste improvement in a single package.
 With 12,000+ reviews and a 4.4-star rating, it is the most popular filter bottle on Amazon by a wide margin, trusted by hikers, travelers, gym-goers, and office workers who want cleaner water without the hassle of a pitcher system.

 The 2-stage filtration design is what elevates the Go Series above single-stage filter bottles and bare filter straws.
 The membrane microfilter handles the heavy lifting, physically blocking bacteria at 99.999999% (log-8 reduction) and protozoa at 99.99% (log-4).
 The activated carbon capsule then adsorbs chlorine, organic compounds, and off-flavors, producing water that tastes noticeably cleaner than what the membrane alone delivers.
 This is particularly valuable when filling from treated municipal water sources — the carbon removes the chlorine taste that many people find objectionable, making the Go Series useful even when pathogens are not a concern.